-There will be a Memorial Ceremony at the World Trade Center Site Sunday morning, beginning at 8:30am.
+There will be a Memorial Ceremony at the World Trade Center Site in the morning.
 Although this event is only for 9/11 family members, it will be televised.
 The reading of names begins after the first citywide moment of silence, at 8:46am.
 Services conclude at 1pm.
 (Bounded by West St. and Greenwich St. to the east and west and Fulton St. and the Liberty St. Walkway to the north and south.)

 St. Paul's Chapel, called the "Little Chapel That Stood," is an Episcopal church directly across from the World Trade Center site.
 It's one of the oldest institutions in the city.
 St. Paul's played an important role on 9/11 as a place of refuge for recovery workers.
-While there will be no service there that day, they will be doing a Ringing of the Bells at 8:46am, followed with a Calling of the Names at 4pm, honoring anyone that has since passed due to 9/11 related matters.
-Next to it is Trinity Church; they will be having a service at 12:05pm.
-212-602-0800, trinitywallstreet.org.
+There will be services and memorial occasions all day, including Ringing the Bell of Hope at 8:46am.
+212-602-0800, trinitywallstreet.org